mapike907/Data-Requests/22.02_VBB_Status_DeltavsOmicron/README.md

 ### _What population is most at risk for hospitalization?_

-Among Colorado residents, individuals over the age of 70 years old were more greatly impacted by both Delta and Omicron.
+Among Colorado residents, individuals over the age of 70 years old were impacted more by both Delta and Omicron.
+Comparing Delta and Omicron time periods, individuals aged 70 and older had a higher percentage of hospitalizations during January (Omicron) than in November (Delta).

 <img src="https://github.com/mapike907/Images/blob/main/VBB_Cases_CO_4.png" alt="VBB_CO4" width="500"/>